 Release music consistently.

 The more good quality music you share, the more your audience will grow, thus your overall Spotify performance.
-Get fans to follow you on Spotify so they get your new releases in their Release Radar playlist.
+The best to do this is through a singles release strategy.
+This will create more opportunities for fans to follow you on Spotify and get your new releases in their Release Radar playlist.

 Keep your Spotify page up-to-date with a clean aesthetic.

 This includes an updated bio, quality photos, social media links, etc. This way, if someone discovers you for the first time from listening to your song on a playlist, you’ll make a strong first impression when they look you up.
 This can help secure a follow and lead to a new fan.
 Brand presentation matters!